ISAs: what they are and how does each type differ?

 Junior ISAs are designed for children under 18.
 Parents or guardians with parental responsibility can open a Junior ISA and manage the account, but the money will belong to the child.

 The child can take control of the account when they’re 16, but they cannot withdraw the money until they turn 18.
 Children aged between 16 and 18 can hold both a Junior and a standard Cash ISA.

 About the easyMoney ISA

-The easyMoney Innovative Finance ISA has been delivering investors up to an 8% return, although obviously there are never guarantees with financial investments, particularly in light of COVID and Brexit, which cast some uncertainty over the markets – and there will doubtless be winners and losers.
+The easyMoney Innovative Finance ISA has been delivering investors 3.67-8% returns p.a., although obviously there are never guarantees with financial investments, particularly in light of COVID and Brexit, which cast some uncertainty over the markets – and there will doubtless be winners and losers.

 Our investments are considered a form of ‘peer to peer’ lending (more on this later): we lend on property (land and buildings of any type) secured on a first charge basis, in the form of carefully reviewed bridging loans or development investment, to a maximum of 75% of the expected market value.